Testing Monotonicity in a Finite Population: Introduction

-It is well-known that data are not informative about whether monotonicity holds in the superpopulation.
-Suppose that we have a completely randomized experiment in which $n_1$ of the $n$ units are randomly assigned to treatment.
+It is well-known that the observable data are always compatible with the null that monotonicity holds in the superpopulation.
+Suppose that we have a completely randomized experiment in which $n_T$ of the $n$ units are randomly assigned to treatment.
 The researcher then observes $(Y_T,Y_U) = (\sum_i D_i Y_i, \sum_i (1-D_i) Y_i)$, summarizing how many units in each treatment group have $Y_i=1$.
-From the superpopulation perspective, we have that $(Y_T,Y_U) \sim g_p$ (where $g_p$ is is the push-forward of $g_p^*$ under random assignment with probability $n_1/n$).
-However, it is straightforward to show that $p$ is not point-identified \citep[see, e.g.,][]{heckman_making_1997}.
+From the superpopulation perspective, we have that $(Y_T,Y_U) \sim g_p$ (where $g_p$ is induced by $g_p^*$ and complete random assignment of the treatment).
+However, it is straightforward to show that $p$ is not point-identified \citep[see, e.g.,][]{heckman_making_1997, fan_sharp_2010}.
 In particular, for any $p_1$ that violates monotonicity, there exists a $p_0$ satisfying monotonicity such that $g_{p_1} = g_{p_0}$.
-Hence, from the superpopulation perspective, the data provide no information as to whether monotonicity holds. \footnote{We note that monotonicity may be testable when combined with other assumptions.
-For example, there are tests of the joint assumptions of instrument monotonicity, exclusion, and independence \citep[e.g.][]{kitagawa_test_2015}.}
+Hence, from the superpopulation perspective, the monotonicity assumption is not falsifiable. \footnote{We note that monotonicity may be testable when combined with other assumptions.
+For example, there are tests of the joint assumptions of instrument monotonicity, exclusion, and independence \citep[e.g.][]{kitagawa_test_2015}.
+In addition, monotonicity has testable implications for the marginal distributions of treated and control observations when the outcome has more than two levels (\citealp{angrist1995two}; see also Appendix 7.2 of \citealp{caughey2023randomisation} for an application in a design-based framework). }

-By contrast, we show that from the design-based perspective, the type counts $\theta$ are in fact identified according to the usual technical definition of identification: the mapping from the parameter to the distribution of the observed data, $\theta \mapsto f_\theta$, is one-to-one.
+In contrast, we show that from the design-based perspective, the type counts $\theta$ are in fact identified according to the usual technical definition of identification.
+Let $f_\theta$ denote the distribution of the observable data $(Y_T,Y_U)$ over repeated assignments of treatment for the fixed finite population.
+We prove that the mapping $\theta \mapsto f_\theta$ is one-to-one, so $\theta$ is formally identified.
 At first blush, the typical definition of identification appears to suggest that the data \emph{are} informative about whether the design-based version of monotonicity holds.